-But, you should also learn what not to do.
+At the same time, you should also learn what not to do.
 There are certain kinds of toxins, such as anticholinergic toxicity, which you should avoid to protect your brain’s health.

 They block acetylcholine, a key neurotransmitter in the body, which is a mechanism that leads to lower brain function.
 In fact, research has linked these drugs to increased risk of dementia and also to hospitalizations in older adults.

-They actually are thought to have the opposite effect of medications often used to treat Alzheimer’s, which work to increase acetylcholine.
+They are thought to have the opposite effect of medications often used to treat Alzheimer’s, which work to increase acetylcholine.

 1. Sedating Anticholinergic Antihistamines